paulinalei/genome-strip-documentation/README.md

   * del_deletions_10M.sh
     * This correlates to SVDiscovery
   * CNVDiscovery takes more time and more resources, so it is preferable to run SVDiscovery first
-  * Run the 100K SVDiscovery first to test, but the 10M SVDiscovery should be more accurate.
+  * Run the 100K SVDiscovery first to test, but the 10M SVDiscovery should be more accurate
-  * Both scripts use the same metadata from SVPreprocess
+  * These scripts use the same metadata from SVPreprocess
 3. genotype.sh
+  * This correlates to SVGenotyper
 4. base_annotator.sh
-  * Can run this to find differences between 100K SVDiscovery and 10 M SVDiscovery
+  * Can run this to find differences between 100K SVDiscovery and 10M SVDiscovery
   * Run only having finished the Discovery step

 ## Running SVPreprocess